Devansh-Khetarpal/AvianDroneSense-Hybrid-Detection-for-Sky-Surveillance/README.md

-# 🛸 Drone vs Bird Detection System
+# 🛸 AvianDroneSense-Hybrid-Detection-for-Sky-Surveillance

 ## 🔍 Overview

 The **Drone vs Bird Detection System** is an intelligent real-time object detection tool that uses a YOLOv8 deep learning model to accurately distinguish between drones and birds from images, videos, and live camera feeds.

 Built using the **Ultralytics YOLOv8** framework and integrated with a **Flask** web interface, the system can detect drones with high precision and perform automated actions like:
-- Sounding an alarm if a drone is detected for more than 5 seconds.
+- Sounding an alarm if a drone is detected for more than 4 seconds.
-- Automatically recording a 10-second video when a drone is detected.
+-
-- Logging the detection timestamp for records.
+-
-- Offering users the option to upload images or videos for offline detection.
+-

 This system is especially useful in **surveillance**, **aviation**, and **defense** sectors where distinguishing drones from birds is crucial.